Why Saxon Should Have Finally Found U.S. Fame With ‘Crusader’

 Although the connection was probably lost on most American hard rock and metal fans, who always lagged behind the rest of the world on all things Saxon, when this hallowed British band unleashed its sixth studio album on April 16, 1984, they’d already been “crusading” in the name of heavy metal for nearly a decade.

-All in all, ‘Crusader’ clearly possessed every ingredient required of a classic heavy metal album, and while it sadly fell short once again of finally breaking Saxon in America, worldwide it was a bona fide success, eventually shifting some two million copies into the eager hands of discerning heavy metal fans.
+All in all, Crusader clearly possessed every ingredient required of a classic heavy metal album.
+Sadly, fell short once again of finally breaking Saxon in America – though it was a bona fide world-wide success, eventually shifting some two million copies into the eager hands of discerning heavy metal fans.

 Any one of these supporters will tell you, as if it were needed, that ’80’s heavy metal would simply not have been the same without Saxon’s crucial work at the top of the decade, never mind their continuing devotion to the cause for years and years to come.
 In fact, those contributions are now stretching into an amazing fifth decade, and the group has two dozen albums under their bullet belts.